U.S. starves 2020 census of funding, threatens undercount: NY lawsuit

-NEW YORK (Reuters) - A new lawsuit in New York accuses the Trump administration of starving the U.S. Census Bureau of necessary funding, likely causing an undercounting in the 2020 census of racial and ethnic minorities and depriving them of crucial federal funds.
+NEW YORK (Reuters) - A new lawsuit in New York accuses the Trump administration of starving the U.S. Census Bureau of funding needed to avert an undercount of racial and ethnic minorities in the 2020 census, and deprive them of crucial federal funds and political representation.

-In a complaint on Tuesday, the Brooklyn-based nonprofit Center for Popular Democracy Action and the city of Newburgh, New York said the government arbitrarily and capriciously slashed resources to count blacks, Hispanics, immigrants, the homeless and other members of “hard-to-count” communities.
+The Brooklyn-based nonprofit Center for Popular Democracy Action and the city of Newburgh, New York accused the government on Tuesday of arbitrarily, capriciously and irrationally slashing resources to count blacks, Hispanics, immigrants, the homeless and other members of “hard-to-count” communities.

-They are seeking to set aside decisions to hire one-third as many enumerators who physically visit homes as in 2010, halve the number of census field offices and reduce community outreach, and ensure sufficient funding for the “actual enumeration” required by the U.S. Constitution.
+They hope to set aside decisions to hire one-third as many enumerators who physically visit homes as in 2010, halve census field offices and reduce community outreach, while ensuring that the government conduct the “actual enumeration” required by the U.S. Constitution.

-“Defendants have been operating on the cheap,” the complaint said.
+“Defendants have been operating on the cheap,” refusing even to tap more than $1 billion left over from prior appropriations, CPD Action’s and Newburgh’s complaint said.
 “Given the size and scope of the decennial census, immediate relief is necessary.”

 Census data are used to award billions of dollars of federal funds, as well as political representation.
 Critics of undercounting believe many hard-to-count communities are in areas more likely to vote for Democrats.